SeaQL/sea-orm/examples/rocket_okapi_example/README.md

 # Rocket and Rocket-API with SeaORM example app

-1. Modify the `url` var in `api/Rocket.toml` to point to your chosen database
+1. Modify the `url` var in `api/Rocket.toml` to point to your chosen database (or leave it as-is to use in-memory SQLite)

-1. Turn on the appropriate database feature for your chosen db in `service/Cargo.toml` (the `"sqlx-postgres",` line)
+1. If not using the SQLite DB: turn on the appropriate database feature for your chosen db in `service/Cargo.toml` (the `"sqlx-postgres",` line)

 1. Execute `cargo run` to start the server